casanovg/timonel/README.md

 Version History:
 ----------------
+__v1.4__ - 2019-10-29: Functional Release: Significant memory saving by inlining the TWI driver functions, now the smaller version "tml-t85-small" occupies ~1Kb, leaving 7Kb available for user applications.
+Transmission speed improvement by adjusting the code to transmit and receive 32-byte packets (half memory-page on an ATtiny85).
+User-application autorun is now optional.
+Internal clock configuration support improved.

 __v1.3__ - 2019-06-06: Functional Release: Bootloader inline functions (smaller code) and low fuse auto clock tweaking.
 TWI master UploadApplication refactoring, now supports both types of page address calculation and both modes of APP_USE_TPL_PG.
 Several bug fixes.

 __v1.2__ - 2019-05-15: Functional Release: "Good-neighbor" behavior fixes data dump operation interferences among Timonel devices in multi-device bus setups.
 The TWI master functionality has been packed in a couple of Arduino libraries to ease the handling of the several configuration options.
 Timonel-master-ss firmware shows its usage.
 The TWI master code was moved to PlatformIO.